City of Senatobia

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency’s (EPA) Safe Drinking Water Hotline (800-426-4791).

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity: microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife; inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial, or domestic wastewater discharges, oil and gas production, mining, or farming; pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses; organic Chemical Contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems; and radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
 In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
 The wells for The City of Senatobia have received moderate susceptibility rankings to contamination.
+In addition to the contaminants listed in the table, we tested for additional organic chemicals for which the state and EPA have set standards.
+We found no detectable levels of those chemicals.

 How can I get involved?

 You are welcome to call our office at 662-562-8288.
-Our office hours are 7:00 AM to 4:00 PM Monday through Friday.
+Our office hours are 8:00 AM to 4:30 PM Monday through Friday.

 Regulation Governing Fluoridation of Community Water Supplies

 To comply with the “Regulation Governing Fluoridation of Community Water Supplies”, MS0690005 is required to report certain results pertaining to fluoridation of our water system.
 The number of months in the previous calendar year in which average fluoride sample results were within the optimal range of 0.6 – 1.2 parts per million ppm was 1.
-The percentage of fluoride samples collected in the previous calendar year that was within the optimal range of 0.6 – 1.2 ppm was 20%.
-The number of months samples were collected and analyzed in the previous calendar year was 11.
+The percentage of fluoride samples collected in the previous calendar year that was within the optimal range of 0.6

 Additional Information for Arsenic